 The podcasting system can detect a correctly displayed QR code which allows the recording to be paused.
 Click on the image below to download the QR code (if the image displays in the browser rather than downloads, right-click on it and choose “save as”).

 In non-video camera locations – when the QR code is used, the system automatically pauses the recording for as long as the QR code is displayed and resumes once it is no longer shown.
 Note that using the QR code to pause recordings will also remove content for any DASS students on the course and should only be used when appropriate, for example when there is a break during a lecture, or before the lecture begins.

 In video camera locations – only if the video camera is used – rather than pausing the actual recording in real-time, when the QR code is displayed its timings are stored in an edit file, which is then used to remove those sections when the recording is being processed.
 The original, unedited recording is stored by the system so if it is recalled for editing – the full, unedited version will be available to edit.

 Click on the image of the code above to download the it – if the image displays in the browser rather than downloads to your device, right-click on it and choose “save as”.

 What size should the QR code be?

-At least 15% of the width of the slide, an example is shown in the image and template below.
+At least 15% of the width of the slide, an example is shown in the PowerPoint template at the link below.

 Will the QR code edit out all content?